Sun Yang: 2018 testing incident and 2020 ban

-On the night of 4 September 2018, three anti-doping testers arrived at Sun's house to administer an out-of-competition blood and urine test.
+On the night of 4 September 2018, three anti-doping testers from IDTM, the organisation responsible for conducting out-of-competition dope tests around the world, had arrived at Sun's home in Zhejiang province and were asked to wait outside for almost an hour because the swimmer was not home.
+The testers had taken photographs to prove they had been there as the swimmer's chosen one-hour window of availability between 10 and 11 pm was about to close.
+Sun had almost missed this deadline for testing but managed to arrive within the window.
 After giving blood, he was escorted to the bathroom by a doping control assistant (DCA) to be observed passing urine.
 Sun noticed the DCA had been taking pictures of him and requested his accreditations, which were not provided.
 The DCA later said he was a construction worker.

 After calling his coach, his lawyer, and the head of the Chinese swimming delegation, Sun did not sign the testing paperwork in which Sun argued the doping control officer's paperwork was incomplete and two of the three members of the anti-doping party lacked proper identification.
 According to evidence presented to the Court of Arbitration for Sport (CAS), he offered to wait for a properly accredited team, but was declined.
 The anti-doping testers later testified to the CAS that Sun and his entourage intimidated them.

 Around 3:00 am, Sun's camp and the anti-doping testers were at a standoff.
 Sun's entourage including his doctor Ba Zhen, had refused to let the testers take his blood vials.
 The testers refused to leave without their casing and had refused Sun's offer to wait for an accredited team to replace them.
 Sun's team then directed his security guard to smash the case containing the vials to take back the vials containing Sun's blood.
 Sun believed that the testing personnel did not have proper credentials.

 The official report from the FINA inquiry dated 3 January 2019 stated the following:

 The inquiry panel concluded that "Mr. Sun Yang has not committed an anti-doping rule violation", which FINA accepted.
 Their official inquiry report concluded that the testing officer indeed did not abide to the proper testing protocol.
 WADA disagreed with FINA's decision and appealed to the Court of Arbitration for Sport (CAS), which accepted the case and held a public hearing in November 2019.
 Sun's lawyers told the Associated Press he requested that his CAS hearing to be public and "fully transparent to clear his name".
 FINA supported a move to stop the CAS hearing.